cyclosproject/phonegap-nfc/README.md

-# We use this plugin only for Android
+# Cyclos patch
-* The last change was to add support for Android 12 (API Level 31)
+We use this plugin __only for Android__.
+The last change was to add support for Android 12 (API Level 31)

 PhoneGap NFC Plugin
 ==========================